 I missed the first one because of work so when the next one came around, I was ready to reluctantly attend.
 I emphasize the reluctance because I asked the school if my three would be getting any awards (because I was fully prepared to bail if not).
 I was told that they try to make sure that each student gets one.

 Now that might be an example of how kids today become entitled but for my purposes, it was just confirmation that we had to attend.
 So Brian and I put our big kid pants on and showed up.
 I was so glad we did because the pride on their faces when they got the awards made it worth it.
+Maybe I also felt a little guilty for my bad attitude.
+But they never knew so we’re just not going to talk about that.

 So, we went.
 They started with the younger kids first.
 Lizzie got an award for reading and her straight A’s.
 Antwan got one for science and something else that I wish I could remember right now.

 I sat there, fuming.
 (And feverishly texting a friend to determine if I was overreacting or not.
 Ha!)
 Now, I am painfully aware that William’s grades…well, they suck, So, I understood that he hadn’t earned anything for his grades.
 But, my take was that you can’t have it both ways.
-If they were going to try to make sure all the students got an award, then they sure better include my kid.
+If they were going to try to make sure all the students got an award, then they darn sure better include my kid.

 Either way, I handed him the keys so he could go to the car and then I marched my little, afraid of confrontation self to the principal’s office.
 (Fyi, the principal is also his math teacher.)

-He said that he didn’t want to damage William’s confidence and started to think out loud about the fact that he had given another student a “most improved” award and since William had also made up a lot of work recently, he had also improved.
+He quickly said that he didn’t want to damage William’s confidence and started to think out loud about the fact that he had given another student a “most improved” award and since William had also made up a lot of work recently, he had also improved.
 Next thing I knew, he was filling out a certificate.

-He said – Your mom was talking to me and I realized that you had been working hard, etc, etc..
+He said – Your mom was talking to me and I realized that you had been working hard, etc, etc..”

 And, ever since that moment, William and I have gotten along great.